altocodenl/TODIS/readme.md

                               2 d
 ```

 Now that we can represent all the data of our system in a consistent and centralized way, we can see that this single dataspace doesn’t just represent data: it also organizes, contextualizes, and connects data.
 In short, it *is* the data.
+In a more traditional way of looking at data, the path to the data is not the data itself.
+But, in the dataspace we propose, all data is *made* of paths.
+Each element of a path carries both meaning and connection to other elements.
+The paths contain the meaning of the system.
+The connections, therefore, are meaningful, and the entire system can be understood as a set of connections.
+This starts to look a lot like a brain, or a [large language model](https://en.wikipedia.org/wiki/Large_language_model).

 Now that we have mastered the data at rest, we're ready to tackle data communication and transformation in pillar 3, where the system comes to life.

 ### Pillar 3: call and response